Chart Color Schemes

 Laidley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-A significant population increase is forecast for the suburb by 2041, with an expected expansion of 1,524 persons, reflecting a total increase of 35.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
+By 2041, a significant population increase is forecasted for the top quartile of statistical areas across the nation, including the suburb of Laidley, with an expected expansion of 1,385 persons, reflecting a total increase of 30.0% over the 16 years.

 Frequently Asked Questions - Population